wavesplatform/waves-lessons/EN/How Waves Works/d. What Is A Smart Asset And How To Create It/lesson.md

-# Smart Asset #
+# What Is A Smart Asset And How To Create It #

-This lesson will answer the question "What is a smart asset?", demonstrate usage examples, and show how to set an account script.<br>

-Duration: <span></span> min

  - [Smart Asset Description](#smart-asset-description)
  - [Usage Examples](#usage-example)